Free Walking Tour Berlin

 The Fall of the Berlin Wall

-By the late 1980s, political reform movements were gaining momentum in several Eastern European countries.
-Hungary was the first country to open its borders with Austria in August 1989, allowing thousands of East Germans to escape to the West.
-This monumental event set off a chain reaction, leading to similar actions in other countries in the region.
+By the late 1980s, political reform movements were in progress in several east European countries, Correct.
+Hungary became the first of these by opening borders with Austria in August 1989 and enabled thousands of East Germans fleeing to the West.
+It started this monumental event, followed by the same actions in other countries in the same region.

 The Historic Announcement

-On November 9, 1989, the East German government made an unexpected announcement that all restrictions on travel to the West were lifted.
-This declaration came as a result of mounting pressure from both citizens and international actors.
-The news spread quickly, and thousands of East Berliners flocked to the checkpoints at the wall.
+Er****, on the November 9, 1989, the East German government made an unusual statement that it was liberalizing its travel policy to the west.
+This declaration came as a result of increasing pressure from both the people of this Nation and the international community.
+This was followed by the spread of the news that thousands of the east Berliner’s headed to the wall at the checkpoints.

 The Fall and Reunification